We're starting to, I don't want to hear no complaints.

 Probably that's Wednesday.

-So um anything else?
+So, anything else?

-Gonna go to champagne's.
+Gonna go to Champagne's?

 Do they got food there?

-Or is it just a bar?
+Or is it just the bar?

-Um sandwiches, I think.
+We have sandwiches, I think.

 It's a dive bar.